MicrosoftDocs/edge-developer/microsoft-edge/includes/new-devtools-version-note.md

 ms.date: 03/26/2020
 ---
 > [!NOTE]
-> The next version of Microsoft Edge is built using Chromium, and starts at version 75.
-For more information, [download the next version of Microsoft Edge][MicrosoftNewEdge], and try out the new [Microsoft Edge \(Chromium\) Developer Tools][DevtoolsGuideChromium].
+> The new Microsoft Edge is built using Chromium, and starts at version 75.
+For more information, [download the new Microsoft Edge][MicrosoftNewEdge], and try out the new [Microsoft Edge \(Chromium\) Developer Tools][DevtoolsGuideChromium].

 <!-- image links -->